Causes & Effects of Self-Harm

 When an individual feels compelled to pinch, cut, burn, or tear his or her own skin, pull out hair, hit himself or herself, and/or prevent wounds from healing, he or she is engaging in self-harm.
 Also sometimes referred to as self-injury or self-mutilation, self-harm may also be characterized by hitting oneself with an object, purposefully running into hard surfaces, breaking one’s own bones, or knowingly consuming toxic substances.
 This type of behavior is often a result of stress or severe emotional pain.
 By harming oneself, an individual may experience temporary relief, and may feel that he or she has taken a modicum of control over his or her life.
 However, these positive emotions are often followed by feelings of shame and guilt.

 Continued self-harm can bring on a number of dangerous effects if the behavior is allowed to continue.
-Unfortunately, many of those who struggle with the desire to harm themselves also struggle with eating disorders.
-For these individuals, the behaviors connected to their eating disorders can bring on extra consequences throughout all areas of their lives.
-Luckily, there are treatment options that can help these individuals work through both their self-harming ways and their disordered eating habits.
+Luckily, there are treatment options that can help these individuals work through their self-harming ways.
 Obtaining treatment such as this can improve the lives of those who have been afflicted by these conditions by providing them with the proper coping skills needed to help them defeat their dangerous behaviors.

 Statistics